phalcon/documentation/docs/db-models.md

 $result = $invoice->save();
 ```

+!!! danger "NOTE"

-> **NOTE**: Without precautions mass assignment could allow attackers to set any database column's value.
+    Without precautions mass assignment could allow attackers to set any database column's value.
 Only use this feature if you want to permit a user to insert/update every column in the model, even if those fields are not in the submitted form.
-{: .alert .alert-danger }

 You can set an additional parameter in `assign` to set a whitelist of fields that only must taken into account when doing the mass assignment: